 It is maybe the most conveniently located hotel as you're just a few minutes away from The Mall and right next to the exit from the interstate that you'll be driving on your way to Miami.

-There's a great parking garage right next to the hotel so dump your car and stretch your legs soaking in the history of the city.
+There's a great parking garage right next to the hotel so dump your car and stretch your legs as you take in the history of this world-changing city.

 The perfect place to stop for the night before making the last long stint of driving, you'll be passing Savannah just after crossing into Georgia from South Carolina.